 When considering acquiring another nonprofit, there are two types of acquisitions that are typically considered – an asset purchase and a merger transaction.
 Several factors, including due diligence, payment of consideration, the assumption of liability, assignment of contracts (including endowment agreements), the existence of planned gifts, future operating goals and applicable state and federal laws, should be considered in determining the structure of the potential transaction.

 You get to pick and choose only the assets you actually want to acquire (no unneeded or unwanted assets).
 All other liabilities, both known and unknown, remain with the seller.
 An asset purchase reduces or eliminates the risk of assuming unknown liabilities.

 The manner in which the title of an asset is transferred will vary depending on the type of asset.
 Valuation of assets to be transferred may be expensive and time-consuming but may not be an issue where both entities are 501(c)(3) organizations as such organizations are permitted to grant assets to one another.

-Merger.
 A merger means that two entities are literally combined into a single entity.
 The simplest form of a merger is a forward merger, whereby the seller merges into your operation and your organization survives the merger.
 As such, by law, the legal existence of the seller terminates as of the effective date of the merger.

-- Advantages: All of the seller’s assets become yours, a merger does not require cash, and anti-assignment provisions are generally not triggered.
+The advantage of a merger is that all of the seller’s assets become yours, a merger does not require cash, and anti-assignment provisions are generally not triggered.
 Any planned gifts set-forth in wills or trusts will inure to the surviving entity by operation of law.

-- Disadvantages: All of the seller’s liabilities become your liabilities, hence representations and warranties in the merger agreement need to be heavily negotiated so that you understand the liabilities you will assume.
+The disadvantage of a merger is that all of the seller’s liabilities become your liabilities, hence representations and warranties in the merger agreement need to be heavily negotiated so that you understand the liabilities you will assume.

 As we’ve detailed, there are benefits and downsides to both mergers and asset purchases.
 It all boils down to your individual needs and goals.
 If you’re still uncertain, reach out to the team at Caritas Law Group today to discuss which route makes the most sense for your organization.